Bhagyashree397/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is my first game created.
+This is my first game created with the help of Apna College.